dessn/Pippin/docs/src/usage.md

     LCFIT_CONFIG: HERE
 ```

-Configuration detail for each tasks can be found in the <project:./tasks.md> section, with example config files available in the [examples directory](https://github.com/dessn/Pippin/tree/4fd0994bc445858bba83b2e9e5d3fcb3c4a83120/examples)
+Configuration detail for each tasks can be found in the <project:./tasks.md> section, with stage-specific example config files available in the [examples directory](https://github.com/dessn/Pippin/tree/4fd0994bc445858bba83b2e9e5d3fcb3c4a83120/examples)

 ## What If I change my config file?